-To date, most existing work on automated analysis focuses on the detection of AU activations [25,26,27,28].
-The problem of AU intensity estimation is relatively new in the field.
-Most of the research in this area focuses on independent modeling of AU intensities [4,5,6,7,8,9,10,11,12].
-Only recently, joint estimation of the intensity levels has been addressed [13,14,15,16,17].
+To date, most of existing works on automated analysis focus on detection of AU activations [25,26,27,28].
+The problem of AU intensity estimation is relatively new in the field, and only a few works have addressed it so far.
+Most of these focus on independent modeling of AU intensity [4,5,6,7,8,9,10,11,12].
+Only recently, the joint estimation of the intensity levels has been addressed [13,14,15,16,17].
 This is motivated by the fact that intensity annotations are difficult to obtain (due to the tedious process of manually coding) and that AU levels are highly imbalanced.
-Thus, by imposing the structure on the output in terms of AU co-occurrences robust intensity estimation is expected.
+Thus, by imposing the structure on the output in terms of AU co-occurrences, a more robust intensity estimation is expected.

-Toward this direction, [13] proposed a two-stage learning strategy, where a multi-class support vector machine (SVM) is first trained for each AU independently.
-Then, the structure modeling is handled via a dynamic Bayesian network, which captures the semantic relationship among the AU-specific SVMs.
+To this end, [13] proposed a two-stage learning strategy, where a multi-class support vector machine (SVM) is first trained for each AU independently.
+Then, the structure modeling is attempted by means of a dynamic Bayesian network in order to capture the semantic relationships among the AU-specific SVMs.
 In a similar fashion, [14] used support vector regressors (SVR) and a Markov random field (MRF).
 However, these two-stage approaches are sub-optimal for the target task as the regressors/classifiers and the AU relations are learned independently.
-To overcome this, [15] proposed to learn latent trees that encode both the input features and (multiple) output AU labels.
+To overcome this, [15] proposed to learn latent trees that encode both the input features and output (multiple) AU labels.
 The structure of the latent variables is modeled using a tree-like graph.
 However, in the presence of high-dimensional inputs and multiple AUs, this method becomes prohibitively expensive.
 Moreover, the authors show that with this approach the fusion of different features does not benefit the estimation of AU intensity, achieving similar performance to when individual modalities are used.
 More recently, [17] proposed a sparse learning approach that uses the notion of robust principal component analysis [29] to decompose expression from facial identity.
 Then, joint intensity estimation of multiple AUs is performed via a regression model based on dictionary learning.
-However, this approach can deal with a single modality only.
-[16] casts the joint AU intensity estimation as a multi-task learning problem based on kernel regression (MLKR).
-However, in their formulation of the model, the use of MLKR does not scale to high-dimensional features, let alone when using features of different modalities (e.g., geometric and appearance).
+Yet, this approach can deal with a single modality only.
+[16] casts the joint AU intensity estimation as a multi-task learning based on kernel regression (MLKR).
+However, in their formulation of the model, the use of MLKR becomes prohibitive when dealing with high-dimensional features, let alone when using features of different modalities (e.q., geometric and appearance).

-The work presented in this paper advances the current state of the art in several aspects: (1) The proposed VGP-AE can efficiently perform the fusion of multiple modalities by means of a shared manifold; (2) Automatic feature selection is implicitly performed via the manifold.
-The recovered latent representations are used as input to multiple ordinal regressors [24], which are concurrently learned in a joint Bayesian framework; (3) GPs allow us to efficiently deal with high-dimensional input and output variables without significantly affecting the model's complexity.
+The work presented in this paper advances the current state-of-the-art in several aspects: (1) The proposed VGP-AE can efficiently perform the fusion of multiple modalities by means of a shared manifold.
+(2) In contrast to, e.g. [16], automatic feature selection is implicitly performed via the manifold.
+The recovered latent representations are used as input to multiple ordinal regressors [24], which are concurrently learned in a joint Bayesian training.
+(3) GPs allow us to efficiently deal with high-dimensional input and output variables without (significantly) affecting the model's complexity.